Dry Needling & Joint Manipulation to Combat Sarcopenia, Muscle Loss: An Underlying Cause of Accelerated Ageing & Impairment

 The results indicate the primary mechanism by which face and head needling works is through Brain alteration.
 Increased blood perfusion, decreased inflammation, and improved neuronal function were seen throughout numerous studies. improved brain function improves sarcomere production secondary to exercise by optimizing the cellular environment for growth.
 This is the reason I always target the parasympathetic-dominant regions of the body with my first needles, then move on to treat whatever else.
 These regions include the sacral plexus, pelvic floor, upper cervical, vagus nerve in the ear, Otic ganglion of the trigeminal nerve, suture lines of the skull.
 This immediately pushes the autonomic nervous system in the direction we want it to go, toward parasympathetic dominance, which is the overall result of needling almost regardless how you do it, in general.
 Targeting the parasympathetics first limits the amplitude and duration of the initial sympathetic spike elicited from being poked with sharp objects, which has been shown to last about 15 minutes on average in the studies looking into this.

 I want to push my patient’s autonomic nervous system as far in the parasympathetic direction as possible, as fast as possible, for about an hour, or so.
 The longer the needles are left in place, to a point, with the parasympathetics dominant, the more effective treatment is.
-The longer the brain has to respond to a stimulus, if said stimulus just so happens to induce homeostasis, we can use it to free the brain and body of the iron shackles placed upon them by the sympathetic autonomic nervous system.
-The rat bastard!
-When this happens, Wizard-Healing-Magic happens.
+The longer the brain has to respond to a stimulus, if said stimulus just so happens to induce homeostasis, we can use it to free the brain and body of the inhibition clocking access to our innate healing capabilities.

 I regard needling as a brain treatment.
 A path to restore our innate superpowers.
 We are just using the soft tissues and nerves throughout the body as access points to affect various locations in the brain.
 The needle is a significant-enough amount of direct tissue stimulation to induce incredible homeostatic and neuroplastic alterations in the brain.
 The speed of complete recovery from unusual, random, “idiopathic” neurologic impairments I have observed consistently over my ten-year career never ceases to amaze me.
 Particularly with people who are not in good shape, do not eat well, do not supplement, and do not exercise.
 Nevertheless, thoughtfully performed needling leads the autonomic nervous system back from the abyss, into a realm where it can once again effectively self-regulate and maintain homeostasis.

-Having a proper amount of healthy skeletal muscle is key to improving healthspan and lifespan, and a lack thereof is a leading cause of impairment.
-If your goal is to build muscle to improve health, you are going to be seriously inhibited from doing so by a baseline lack of oxygen in your tissues and autonomic dysregulation.
-You will have to work harder than you should to achieve results, with a higher likelihood of aggravation.
-This is a major barrier to consistent exercise for many.
-Thoughtful dry needling combined with joint manipulation dramatically improve autonomic nervous system homeostasis all on their own.
-If people receive competent treatment consistently, the likelihood those same people would consistently exercise skyrockets.
-Brain health markedly improves, leading to decreased pain, improved mental health, and more energy, increasing the likelihood people will consistently exercise.
+Having a proper amount of healthy skeletal muscle is key to improving healthspan and lifespan.
+If your goal is to build muscle to improve health, you are going to be seriously inhibited from doing so by a baseline lack of oxygen in your tissues secondary to chronic autonomic dysregulation, which per the CDC, affects about 90% of Americans.
+You will have to work harder than you should to achieve results, with a higher likelihood of pain and injury.
+This is a major barrier to consistent exercise for a lot of patients.
+Thoughtful dry needling dramatically improves autonomic nervous system homeostasis, reduces pain, and improves the likelihood people will consistently exercise.

 References